Is WeRecoverData Safe?

 Equipment Transparency

 WeRecoverData's website names zero specific data recovery equipment.
 No PC-3000, no DeepSpar, no manufacturer tools of any kind.
 The site references only "proprietary tools" and "proprietary methods."
-No data recovery patents could be found for WeRecoverData or its founders in public patent databases.
-The YouTube channel has 590 subscribers and contains zero technical recovery content.
+Their YouTube channel contains no technical recovery content showing actual lab work or equipment.

 What Do Independent Review Platforms Show?